joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Fast means able to perform twice in a turn or round, players can choose to only do once.
 Slow means able to perform once in a turn or round.
 Fast attacks have the ability to split the challenge level in half, when both sub-actions are taken; otherwise, the full challenge level is used (the idea being one swing of two helps distract for the second, with one, there is no distraction).
 If the split results in a fraction, the first is rounded down while the second is rounded up.

 Potential energy is not determined by the type of tool but the more general type of usage.
-The rationale here is that, generally speaking, a bat, shovel, or longsword will do roughly the same damage and the nuanced differences can be imagined or narrated.
+The rationale here is, generally speaking, a bat, shovel, or longsword will do roughly the same damage and the nuanced differences can be imagined or narrated.

 Consider the humanoid and the rat, using all extensions described in Fourth Earth SA; the humanoid is going to punch the rat with both fists: